bdelacru/egypt-trip-2025-playlist/README.md

 With Python 3 installed:

-bash
-Copy
-Edit
 python -m http.server
 Then visit http://localhost:8000 in your browser.

 🔧 Customize
 To add a song: Edit script/playlist.js and add an object to the playlist array:

-js
-Copy
-Edit
 {
 title: "Song Title",
 file: "egypt-trip-playlist/song.mp3",
 cover: "cover/standardCover1.png",
 lyrics: `Optional multiline lyrics...`
 }
-To change the player style: Edit style.css.

-To add icons or custom cover art: Place new files in the cover/ folder and reference them in playlist.js.

 🌍 Live Demo
 Hosted via GitHub Pages: